slitvinov/fvortex/README.md

+<h2>Introduction</h2>

+This is a Fortran implementation of the vortex method, a numerical technique for simulating fluid flow.
+The code solves the two-dimensional incompressible Euler and Navier-Stokes equations using a Lagrangian particle-based approach, where the fluid is represented by a collection of discrete vortices.

 <h2>Dependencies</h2>

-make, Fortran 77 compiler (tested with GNU Fortran, Intel, PGI, and HPE/Cray)
+To run this program, you need a Fortran 77 compiler (tested with GNU Fortran, Intel, PGI, and HPE/Cray) and make.

 <h2>Build</h2>

-By default uses GNU Fortran (edit [conf.mk](conf.mk) for other compilers).
+By default, the program uses GNU Fortran.
+To build the program, run:

 <pre>
 $ (cd lib && make)